 Please provide a word summary (up to 1,000 words) describing aspects of your professional achievements and their contribution to clinical practice.
 Please include an indication of the particular discipline in which you are working and your current caseload.

-Additionally you may wish to explain:
+Additionally, you may wish to explain:

 how you have communicated your expertise to inform and educate – include both communication with the veterinary profession, with clients and generally with members of the public where appropriate.